thoughtspot/thoughtspot.github.io/_appliance/cloud.md

 This page provides recommendations and best practices for ThoughtSpot cloud deployments, including how to set up your ThoughtSpot instance and how to reduce infrastructure costs.

 The ThoughtSpot cloud deployment consists of a combination of cloud compute (VM) instances as well as an underlying persistent storage layer (which uses block storage volumes, except in the case of AWS, which supports block and object-based options for persistent storage.
-For more information about AWS storage options, refer to:

 The number of instances required for a cloud deployment is based on the size of the data in ThoughtSpot.
 The instances act as a distributed cluster of nodes to serve query responses.